 Much has been written about diet when it comes to ADHD.
-Dr. Young believes that proper nutrition is “one” of many elements that come into play when managing ADHD.
+Dr. Young believes that proper nutrition is one of many elements that come into play when managing ADHD.
 However, going to the extreme in any area of health can cause imbalance.
-So when it comes to nutrition, avoid “fads” and stick to the basics.
+So when it comes to nutrition, avoid fads and stick to the basics.

 In addition to medication, exercise and proper nutrition, Dr. Young advocates the spiritual aspect of a person’s “well-being” as equally important.
 He believes that “we must not only exercise and take care of our body and educate our minds, but we must enlighten our spirit man as well if we are to have good health.”

-In his over 40+ years of treating ADD/ADHD, Dr. Young pioneered many groundbreaking techniques in diagnosing, treating and managing ADHD.
 Today, although Dr. Young is no longer in private practice, his legacy of proven methods along with proper dosing of medication is continued by Dr. Chuang and Dr. Patankar, who strive to provide the very best of care for those with the "gift" of ADHD.